GuanceCloud/guance-cli/proposals/A001-guance-cli-overview.md

 Guance CLI based on the [Mage](https://magefile.org/) to manage the automation scripts of SDLC (Software Development Life Cycle).
 Mage is a Make-like build tool using Go.
 You write plain-old go functions, and Mage automatically uses them as Makefile-like runnable targets.

-The pros of use pure-Go to implement the automation scripts is: The automation scripts will have a better readability, testability and maintainability.
-We can use the Go testing framework to test the automation scripts, and reuse the Go code and package to implement the automation scripts.
+The pros of using pure-Go to implement the automation scripts are: The automation scripts will have better readability, testability, and maintainability.
+We can use the Go testing framework to test the automation scripts and reuse the Go code and package to implement the automation scripts.

-In developing stage, the developer can use the `DevContainer` to develop the Guance CLI without any other dependencies.
+In the developing stage, the developer can use the `DevContainer` to develop the Guance CLI without any other dependencies.
 The `DevContainer` is based on [VSCode Remote Container](https://code.visualstudio.com/docs/remote/containers).
 It is a Docker container that has all the dependencies of Guance CLI.
 The developer can use the VSCode to develop the Guance CLI in the container.

-In testing stage, the developer can use the `./hack/make -v test` command to run the unit test and integration test.
+In the testing stage, the developer can use the `./hack/make -v test` command to run the unit test and integration test.
 The unit test is based on the Go testing framework.
 The integration test is based on the Gauge testing framework.

-In reviewing stage, the developer can use the `./hack/make -v fmt` and `./hack/make -v lint` command to run before the code review.
+In the reviewing stage, the developer can run the ./hack/make -v fmt and ./hack/make -v lint commands before the code review.
 It is based on the [GoFmt](https://golang.org/cmd/gofmt/) and [GolangCI-Lint](https://golangci-lint.run/).

-In releasing stage, the developer can create a tag and the GoReleaser will be invoked by GitHub Actions automatically.
+In releasing stage, the developer can create a tag, and GitHub Actions will automatically invoke the GoReleaser.
 It will release all the artifacts to the GitHub release page and related repositories.

 ## Implementation

-The implement order is:
+The implementation order is as follows:

 1. Implement CLI Commands by Cobra
 1. Implement Artifact Releasing by GoReleaser